georgkruse/cleanqrl/README.md

 * 📹 Videos of Gameplay Capturing

-You can read more about CleanRL in [our upcoming paper]() and [see the docs for additional documentation](https://georgkruse.github.io/cleanqrl-docs/).
+You can read more about **CleanQRL** in [our upcoming paper]().

-> ⚠️ **NOTE**: CleanQRL is greatly based on CleanRL.
-The implementations of the classical agents are entirely based on these implementations, but updated to gymnasium 1.0 as well as adapted to ray tune.
-The quantum versions of the algorithms are done with as little changes to the classical versions as possible, such that it is easy to understand.

-> ⚠️ **NOTE**: This repository is meant for people interested in QRL and want to get started as quick as possible.
-However, the algorithms are not meant as imports as popular other RL libraries such as RLlib and StableBaselines.
-Instead, our implementations aims to make it easy to understand the algorithms and enable users to quickly adapt these implementations to their needs with easy debugging possible.

-## Get started
+# Get started

+## Installation

-To run experiments locally, give the following a try:
+To run experiments locally, you need to clone the repository and install a python environment.

 ```bash
 git clone https://github.com/georgkruse/cleanqrl.git